TheKevJames/league/README.md

 ### Install from Source

-After cloning this repo, run
+After cloning this repo or downloading the most recent zipfile or tarball, run

     python setup.py install

 ### Run without installing

 This project can also be run without installation.
-After cloning this repo, run
+After cloning this repo or downloading the most recent zipfile or tarball, run

     pip install -r requirements.txt